Protesters Gather Outside Bridgewater Police Headquarters In Support Of Black Teen In Controversial Mall Brawl Video

 Police officers kneeled on and handcuffed Z’Kye, but the other boy, named Joseph, was allowed to sit on a couch, free to move about.

-When interviewed, Joseph said he received much better treatment and was puzzled by it.READ MORE: Queen Elizabeth II Tests Positive For COVID-19, Experiencing Mild Symptoms
+When interviewed, Joseph said he received much better treatment and was puzzled by it.READ MORE: NYC Area Ukrainians And Russians Worry As Tensions Escalate; U.S. Companies Warned Of Potential Cyberattacks

 “I put my hands up like this and I said you guys can detain me, but she said no because you were calm,” he said.